 The Baozilnn menu features a range of regional Northern Chinese dishes which are hearty, comforting and affordable.
 The menu is extensive, so there is something for everyone including meat and vegetarian options.

-On to the dim – my favourite part!!
-We tried the (i) Sichuan Pepper Pork and Prawn ‘Shao Mai’ in Chilli Juice Pastry (£4.50) (ii) Prawn and Chive Dumplings in Spinach Juice Pastry (£4.50) and (iii) Watercress Prawn Dumplings in Cumin Spice Pastry (£4.50).
+The Dim Sum Selection is excellent!
+We tried the (i) Sichuan Pepper Pork and Prawn ‘Shao Mai’ in Chilli Juice Pastry (£4.80) (ii) Prawn and Chive Dumplings in Spinach Juice Pastry (£4.80) and (iii) Watercress Prawn Dumplings in Cumin Spice Pastry (£4.80).
 Baozilnn does not use MSG or superficial food flavouring or colouring for their beautiful dim sum.
 They are all dyed with natural fruit juices given them a vibrant colour!
 We absolutely loved the Pepper Pork and Prawn which had a great kick to it.

 The restaurant has also introduced Xiao Long Bao Soup Dumplings which are famous in Shanghai and all over China.
-Sadly they were so popular they were sold out but they look amazing!
+They were filled with minced pork and scallop (£12.90) and just melted in your mouth!

-Finally, with just about enough room left in our stomachs we delved into the Dan Dan noodles (£10.80).
+Finally, with just about enough room left in our stomachs we delved into the Dan Dan noodles (£11.80).
 The dish consisted of vegetables, chilli oil, Sichuan pepper and minced pork served over noodles.
 Similarly to the other dishes, it had the perfect level of spice without being too overpowering.
-A great accompaniment to this dish is the Pak Choi with hints of garlic.
+A great accompaniment to this dish is the Pak Choi with hints of garlic or the asparagus!

 To finish off an absolutely delightful meal we were presented with a mini matcha cake for dessert.
 The small things matter, so thank you Baozilnn!